Grandparents’ Rights Lawyers

 In North Carolina and South Carolina, there are several statutes in place to help grandparents obtain visitation and custody rights to their grandchildren.
 These statutes merely help you ask for these rights; they don’t necessarily ensure that they’ll be granted to you.
 Ask our grandparents’ rights lawyers to help you determine which statute will most benefit you and the best way to proceed for your circumstances.

-Obtaining Custody Rights in NC and SC
+Obtaining Custody Rights

 All parents have constitutional rights to raise their children.
 It is well within a parent’s rights to say who their children can spend time with, so if you are a grandparent seeking physical or legal custody of your grandchild, you must establish reason to bring your case to a lawsuit.